 Meals: B, L, D

 After breakfast, check out of the hotel and meet your guide to delve deeper into Samarkand’s layered history, beginning at the Afrosiab History Museum, where an archaeologist leads a private tour of artifacts and murals unearthed from the ancient, pre‑Tamerlane city that once stood on the nearby hills.
-Continue to Babur’s musical instrument studio near Registan Square to explore traditional Uzbek music, seeing and hearing instruments such as the doira, gijak, and others brought to life by a master musician.
-Visit the workshop of a block‑printing master to learn how intricate designs are hand‑carved into wooden blocks and stamped with natural dyes onto cotton, reviving an 11th‑century textile art once traded along the Silk Road.
+Delve into Silk Road craft with visits to local artisans that may include a musical instrument maker near Registan Square, where traditional instruments such as the doira and gijak are built and played by hand, and a block-printing workshop where designs are carved into wooden blocks and stamped with natural dyes onto cotton, reviving a textile art with roots going back to the 11th century.
 After lunch at a local restaurant, enjoy a free afternoon for independent exploration—perhaps revisiting favorite monuments, browsing handicraft shops, or simply relaxing.
-Later in the day, transfer to the railway station to board the train from Samarkand to Tashkent, then gather in the evening for a farewell dinner at a local restaurant, reflecting on the journey over a final meal of traditional Uzbek dishes.
+Later in the day, transfer to the railway station to board the train from Samarkand to Tashkent, then gather in the evening for a farewell dinner, reflecting on the journey over a final meal of traditional Uzbek dishes.

 Overnight: Swissôtel Tashkent or similar